Frequently Asked Questions

 What is Hiru?

 The world’s first multi-platform eye tracker.
-It is an infrared-based eye tracking device which can completely replace the traditional mouse and control screens with only your eyes.
+It is an infrared-based eye-tracking device that can completely replace the traditional mouse and enables you to control the screen with only your eyes.
 You can do everything you would with a touchscreen device but with your eyes instead of your hands.

 In addition, you can connect Hiru to any device, no matter what operating system it uses.

-EasyClick is an eye gaze access program.
+It is IRISBOND’s eye gaze access program.
 It allows you to control your computer with your eyes quickly, easily and precisely.
-You will be able to access all the tools and programs that use a computer mouse but using your eyes instead.
-EasyClick provides you with click, scroll, and keyboard buttons and many more options for use with Hiru.
+As a result, you will be able to access all the tools and programs that you would use with a computer mouse but using your eyes instead.
+Our eye gaze program provides you with click, scroll, and keyboard buttons and many more options for use with Hiru.